edelgrace/edelgrace.me/content/blog/2014-08-24-first-date-jitters.md

   - Love

 ---
-On Monday I got asked out by Linquan.
-At least, I think so??
+On Monday I got asked out by L. At least, I think so??
 I woke up, browsed around on my iPod and then I checked my phone.
 Oh god.
-A text from Linquan.
-I had sent him a text last week and the first thing going through my mind was, "Am I finally getting a reply??"
+A text from L. I had sent him a text last week and the first thing going through my mind was, "Am I finally getting a reply??"
 But no.

 > Hi, how's going?
 Have you done your finals???